andjajas/andjajas/README.md

 ## Hi there 👋

 My name is André,
-I have a background in Biomedical Sciences, Traffic Control, Security, Customer Service, Catering, and am now a trainee at Codam (Amsterdam, part of 42 Network) because of my latest interest which is coding!
+I have a background in Biomedical Sciences, Management, Traffic Control, Security, Customer Service, Catering, and am now a trainee at Codam (Amsterdam, part of 42 Network) because of my latest interest which is coding!

 - 🔭 My current ongoing project is get_next_line (part of the 42 curriculum)